Image

 by John Williams Editor

-Right in 2026 Virginia families struggle trying to find housing.
-They struggle to put together a down payment, can’t get the right FICA score to even be considered for a federally based mortgage, and have enough money for money for a monthly payment.
+Right now in 2026 Virginia families struggle trying to find housing.
+They struggle to pay their rent, to put together a down payment, can’t get the right FICA score to even be considered for a federally based mortgage, and have enough money for money for a monthly payment.

 According to VOICE (Virginians Organized for Interfaith Community Engagement) Virginia is short 300,000 homes, and thousands of families — seniors, working parents, young adults, and longtime neighbors are being pushed out or priced out of the communities they call home.